 Continuing from our previous post on how to find & detect water leak in walls, in this post we will talk about how to detect a water leak under a concrete slab, covering how to identify if your slabs have water leak, how to find a water leak, and how to repair it.

 Slab Leak Signs

 Faucet turned off but sound of water persists

 This is a common indication of a leak in under slab water tanks or water pipes in a concrete floor.
-Modern equipment can detect and repair the leak with non-destructive methods utilising modern technology.
-This includes approved electronic amplification equipment supported by electromagnetic pipeline locators.
+Using the latest CCTV camera inspection equipment can detect and repair leaks with non-destructive methods utilising this modern technology.
+This involves approved electronic amplification equipment supported by electromagnetic pipeline locators.

 Floor hot spot could show hot water line leak